anmolvj/miah-jeffra-portfolio/src/pages/book/the-fabulous-ekphrastic-fantastic.md

       Fleischmann’s poeticism in style, this collection continues the work of modern queer essayists.
 The memories it contains, whether false or true, rose-colored or traumatic, are all written with stunning honesty.
+  - reviewerName: The North American Review
+    message: "Good poetry and essayistic writing works on two or three levels: The Fabulous Ekphrastic Fantastic! works on seven.
+This collection of twenty-seven hybrid-genre pieces contain within them multitudes."
   - reviewerName: Out in Print
     message: It’s honesty [is what] makes The Fabulous Ekphrastic Fantastic! a great read.